hamzaerbay/rust-feedback-service/README.md

 # rust-feedback-service
-🦀 Playing with rust
+🦀 Playing with rust.

-I will be a simple service to manage customer feedbacks and store it.
+It will be a simple service to manage and store customer feedback.